 Immunization Program Structure

-Mongolia’s National Immunization Program (NIP) is located in the Ministry of Health (MOH).
+Mongolia’s National Immunization Program (NIP) is located in the National Center for Communicable Disease Control, Ministry of Health (MOH).

 Mongolia’s Progress to Date

-Over the period 2006-2014, Mongolia’s Gross National Income rose from US$1,120 to $4,320 per capita, a 286% increase.
+Over the period 2006-2014, Mongolia’s Gross National Income rose from US$1,120 to $4,320 per capita, a 286 percent increase.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Mongolian government spent less than $1 on routine immunization per surviving infant in 2006.
 The government reported spending the same amount in 2014.
-The government share of total routine immunization expenditures dropped from 29% to 0% over the period.
+The government share of total routine immunization expenditures dropped from 29 percent to 0 percent over the period.
 Since 2010, Mongolia has reported inconsistently on JRF financial indicators.
 The data suggest that Mongolia has not progressed towards country ownership of its immunization program.
-Among SIF countries, Mongolia ranked twenty-first in terms of routine immunization spending per surviving infant in 2014.
+Among SIF countries, Mongolia ranked third in terms of routine immunization spending per surviving infant in 2016.

 The Constitution of Mongolia (1992) guarantees certain rights and freedoms, including “the right to the protection of health and health care.
 The procedure and conditions of free medical aid shall be defined by law.”
 In Mongolia, legislation has to determine from time to time what health services should be free and to whom.